Funny-Headline-Generation/Jokingbird_code/README.md

 Some of the key command line arguments

- -- word_replacer - Which algorithm to use for masked word replacement (BERT Replacer or DistReplacer)
+ -- word_replacer str - Which algorithm to use for masked word replacement (BERT Replacer or DistReplacer)

- -- bert_model_path - Path to saved bert model for BERTReplacer
+ -- bert_model_path str - Path to saved bert model for BERTReplacer

- -- colloc_matrix_path - Path to saved collocation matrix
+ -- colloc_matrix_path str - Path to saved collocation matrix

  -- keep_case - Whether not to lowercase before identifying collocations (default: False)